adamwong246/adamwong246.github.io/src/blogEntries/58/index.md

 publishedAt: Sun Mar 23 2025 09:11:14 GMT-0700 (Pacific Daylight Time)
 ---

+So you want to add testeranto to your project?

 # 1) add the `testeranto` package to your project
 ```
 npm install testeranto